hopkinsbowman78/music_and_mental_health/README.md

 These findings emphasize the importance of personalized music therapy that takes into account the type of music, streaming service, and listening habits, enabling more effective treatments and innovative approaches within the music therapy industry.

+ ## Synopsis of Process

+To tackle this challenge we...

+1. Read and decoded the requirements of the project.
+2. Researched current questions/problems in the Data Analystics Field and to find possible data sources to address the problem.
+3. Brainstormed possible structures needed to accomplish the goals of the challenge.
+4. Looked back at Bootcamp class activites to find code to accomplish processes.
+5. Researched the resources listed below to find additional, or more elegant, code.
+6. Cleaned, merged and tested scripts.
+7. Used observations to create an analysis.
+8. Outlined and created presentation.
+9. Wrote final analysis.

 ## Resources